-LifeScan has the ability to terminate the obligation to pay quarterly service fees to us by either: i) paying us a lump sum amount, which it may only do once it has paid us a certain level of quarterly service fees (we do not expect this level of quarterly service fees will be achieved until worldwide sales volumes have increased significantly); or ii) as a result of other factors detailed in the Master Services and Supply Agreement including ceasing to sell the product, termination for breach, insolvency and bankruptcy, change of control and regulatory termination.
+LifeScan may also terminate the obligation to pay quarterly service fees if certain other factors detailed in the Master Services and Supply Agreement arise, including LifeScan ceasing to sell the product, termination for breach, insolvency and bankruptcy, change of control and regulatory termination.

-Contract research and development - The nature and scope of contract research and development are determined by our customers and partners based upon their requirements and therefore our revenues and margins tend to fluctuate.
-Revenue from contract research and development for 2011, 2012 and 2013 related to the following:
+Contract research and development - The nature and scope of contract research and development is determined by our customers and partners based upon their requirements and therefore our revenues and margins tend to fluctuate.
+Revenue from contract research and development related to services provided to Siemens as follows: